-Duke Energy Progress is in a position to comply with its Poultry Waste Set-Aside requirement in 2020, but the Company's ability to procure sufficient volumes of RECs to meet its pro-rata share of the increased Poultry Waste Set-Aside requirements in 2021 and 2022 is dependent on the performance of poultry waste-to-energy developers under current contracts, particularly achievement of projected delivery requirements.
-One new poultry facility came online in 2019 and is working to ramp up production.
-DEP's ability to comply in 2021 and 2022 is dependent on facilities producing at their contracted levels, and historical experience indicates that facilities usually experience some start-up issues and take time to reach full expected production levels.
+Duke Energy Carolinas is in a position to comply with its Poultry Waste Set-Aside requirement in 2020, but the Company's ability to procure sufficient volumes of RECs to meet its pro-rata share of the increased Poultry Waste Set-Aside requirements in 2021 and 2022 is dependent on the performance of poultry waste-to-energy developers under current contracts, particularly achievement of projected delivery requirements and commercial operation milestones.
+One new poultry waste-to-energy project came online in 2019 and is working to ramp up production and three others are expected to come online in 2021.
+DEC's ability to comply in 2021 and 2022 is dependent on facilities producing at their contracted levels, and historical experience indicates that facilities usually experience some start-up issues and take time to reach full expected production levels.
 Ramping up to meet the increased compliance targets for 2021 - 2022 has been problematic because suppliers have either delayed projects or lowered the volume of RECs to be produced.
 The Company is, nevertheless, encouraged by the growing use of thermal poultry RECs and the proposals that it has recently received from developers.